23 New Year’s Resolutions for Pastors

 As pastors, we need to be committed to loving God with all of our heart, soul, mind, and strength.
 Here are some potential decisions that could help you do just that:

-1. I will commit to regular Bible reading
+1. I will commit to more regular Bible study

 Pastors spend a lot of time in God’s Word.
 The problem is that it’s typically in preparation for things like teaching, preaching, or counseling.
 Because you spend so much time studying scripture for others, it can feel like you’ve got yourself covered, too.